 The COVID-19 pandemic, along with various governmental measures taken to protect public health in light of the pandemic, has had, and continues to have, a significant impact on the State, its residents and its economy.
-See SECTION 2-"RECENT FINANCIAL HISTORY-IMPACT OF COVID-19" herein for a discussion of these impacts.
+See SECTION 2-"RECENT FINANCIAL HISTORY-IMPACT OF COVID-19" of Part II hereof for a discussion of these impacts.